 8 Great Things to Do in Little Rock Arkansas

 The most popular annual events in Little Rock include Cornbread Festival, Cheese Dip Festival, Food Truck Festival, Arkansas State Fair, and Six Bridges Book Festival.
 Hope you get a chance to attend one or more of them.
 Little Rock is home to the Dillards family and, yes, Little Rock is indeed named for a small rock.
 Details below!

 The top Little Rock attraction and one of the most memorable things to do in Little Rock for many visitors is the Clinton Presidential Center.
 William Jefferson Clinton was the 42nd President of the United States of America.

 The William J. Clinton Presidential Center and Park includes Clinton Presidential Library and Museum, Clinton School of Public Service (University of Arkansas), Bill Clark Wetlands, Anne Frank Tree Installation, and Clinton Presidential Park Bridge.

 Clinton Presidential Library and Museum

 The Clinton Presidential Library and Museum is the highlight and primary stop for most visitor to the Clinton Presidential Center.
-There are 13 Presidential libraries affiliated with National Archives and this is 12th.
+This is the 12th of 13 Presidential libraries affiliated with National Archives.

 Popular destinations within the Clinton Presidential Library and Museum are the Oval Office, cabinet room, limo, and timeline exhibit.

 Of the 80 million pages of documentation, 80% was paper and 20% digital.
-That makes it the largest physical archive collection that may ever be, since nearly all presidential documents are now digital.
+That makes it the largest physical archive collection that may ever exist, since nearly all presidential documents are now digital.

 President Clinton’s 1993 Cadillac Fleetwood limousine is the first display after the entrance station.
 Note that it is much smaller than current presidential limos.
 The cabinet room and Oval Office replicas are stellar souvenir photo spots.